-Whether you stole because you felt like you didn’t have a choice or if you simply did it because you didn’t think you would get caught—you now have to deal with the police and the courts in ways you may have never have before.
+Whether you stole because you made a poor impulsive decision, you felt like you didn’t have a choice or if you simply did it because you didn’t think you would get caught—you now have to deal with the police and the courts in ways you may have never had to before.

 Massachusetts Shoplifting Penalties

-Like most states, the penalty you face for a shoplifting charge in Massachusetts is dependent on the value of the goods you are accused of stealing, Your criminal history also plays a role at sentencing.
+Like most states, the penalty you face for a shoplifting charge in Massachusetts is dependent on the value of the goods you are accused of stealing, Any criminal history also plays a role at sentencing.

 If the goods were valued at less than $100, you will face fines of $250 for a first offense and $500 for a second offense.
-However, for a third offense shoplifting you will face possible incarceration of up to 2 years.
+However, for a third offense shoplifting charge, you will face possible incarceration of up to 2 years.

 Ref: Mass.
 Gen Laws Ch 266 Sec 30A